vivekmehendiratta/LinkedInConnectionBot/README.md

 ## Disclaimer

-This is project for enhancing my skills in web scrapping.
-Long runiing or extensive use of this code can lead to permanent blocking of LinkedIn account.
+This project is for enhancing my skills in web scrapping.
+Long running or extensive use of this code can lead to permanent blocking of LinkedIn account.